totaldebug/totaldebug.uk/_posts/2014-01-21-setup-rsnapshot-backups-centos.md

 0 0 * * * /usr/bin/rsnapshot -c /etc/rsnapshot/mp-vps01.conf daily | mail -s "My Backup Job" your@email.co.uk
 ```

----
-**NOTE**

-If the backup fails the email will be empty, I still haven&#8217;t figured out how to resolve this to email the errors, If you know please let me know in the comments!
+> If the backup fails the email will be empty, I still haven't figured out how to resolve this to email the errors, If you know please let me know in the comments!

----
+{: .prompt-info }